HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 For the majority of this chapter, we focus on how changes in the quantity of resources like network, compute and storage affect the environmental impact of digital services - you might think of this as in terms of **_consumption_** as a lever for sustainability.
 However there are other levers too.
 You can't efficiency your way to zero, and the same code, run on the same kind of server, but running on greener energy will have a lower environmental impact than otherwise.
 We can think of this lever as **intensity**.

 Here there is some good news.
 Across the world, electricity grids we rely on are getting greener over time, driven by the falling costs of renewables and storage.
-38% of our electricity came from clean sources in 2022 ([examples](https://ember-climate.org/insights/research/global-electricity-review-2022/) in the ember climate, and [this chart](https://public.flourish.studio/story/1176231/?utm_source=showcase&utm_campaign=story/1176231) ).
+38% of our electricity came from clean sources in 2022 (<a hreflang="en" href="https://ember-climate.org/insights/research/global-electricity-review-2022/">examples</a> in the ember climate, and <a hreflang="en" href="https://public.flourish.studio/story/1176231/?utm_source=showcase&utm_campaign=story/1176231">this chart</a> ).

-However, not every grid, and not every region a provider operates is equally green.
-[Amazon's Web Service's customer carbon footprint tools](https://aws.amazon.com/aws-cost-management/aws-customer-carbon-footprint-tool/) show how running services in one region over another can provide a measurable difference in carbon emissions, as does the [open source cloud carbon footprint](https://www.cloudcarbonfootprint.org/), for a growing number of providers.
+However, not every grid, and not every region a provider operates is equally green. <a hreflang="en" href="https://aws.amazon.com/aws-cost-management/aws-customer-carbon-footprint-tool/">Amazon's Web Service's customer carbon footprint tools</a> show how running services in one region over another can provide a measurable difference in carbon emissions, as does the <a hreflang="en" href="https://www.cloudcarbonfootprint.org/">open source cloud carbon footprint</a>, for a growing number of providers.
 Elsewhere, the Green Web Foundation also provides an API for looking up any domain, for an estimate of how much the grid in that region is powered by fossil fuels.

 You should however keep in mind that using renewable energy isn’t enough to provide truly sustainable hosting.
-You should also check the PUE (Power Usage Effectiveness), WUE (Water Usage Effectiveness), how equipment is handled, etc. To further investigate this, you could check [an article from Wholegrain Digital](https://www.wholegraindigital.com/blog/choose-a-green-web-host/) and [the European Data Centres Code of Conduct](https://e3p.jrc.ec.europa.eu/communities/data-centres-code-conduct).
-More generally, beware of companies claiming to be carbon neutral ([as stated by the french institute ADEME](https://presse.ademe.fr/2022/02/lademe-publie-un-avis-dexperts-sur-lutilisation-de-largument-de-neutralite-carbone-dans-les-communications.html) [FR]), especially since most of them don’t include Scope 3 emissions.
+You should also check the PUE (Power Usage Effectiveness), WUE (Water Usage Effectiveness), how equipment is handled, etc. To further investigate this, you could check <a hreflang="en" href="https://www.wholegraindigital.com/blog/choose-a-green-web-host/">an article from Wholegrain Digital</a> and <a hreflang="en" href="https://e3p.jrc.ec.europa.eu/communities/data-centres-code-conduct">the European Data Centres Code of Conduct</a>.
+More generally, beware of companies claiming to be carbon neutral (<a hreflang="en" href="https://presse.ademe.fr/2022/02/lademe-publie-un-avis-dexperts-sur-lutilisation-de-largument-de-neutralite-carbone-dans-les-communications.html">as stated by the french institute ADEME</a> [FR]), especially since most of them don’t include Scope 3 emissions.
 Also, as stated above, compensating your carbon emissions is not enough, you should reduce them too.

 #### How many of the sites listed in the HTTP Archive run on Green hosting?

 An increasing number of technology firms are also taking steps to green **all** the electricity they buy to power their infrastructure.
 Companies like Microsoft and Salesforce already buy as much green energy as their server farms use on an annual basis, as do many other companies.
-We used the [https://www.thegreenwebfoundation.org/green-web-datasets/](https://www.thegreenwebfoundation.org/green-web-datasets/) to see how many organizations [are 'green hosts', taking similar steps](https://www.thegreenwebfoundation.org/what-we-accept-as-evidence-of-green-power/), and where they have shared evidence of powering all the energy they use on green energy, each year.
+We used the <a hreflang="en" href="https://www.thegreenwebfoundation.org/green-web-datasets/">https://www.thegreenwebfoundation.org/green-web-datasets/</a> to see how many organizations <a hreflang="en" href="https://www.thegreenwebfoundation.org/what-we-accept-as-evidence-of-green-power/">are 'green hosts', taking similar steps</a>, and where they have shared evidence of powering all the energy they use on green energy, each year.

 {{ figure_markup(
   image="green-hosting-percentages.png",